scriptbuzz/aws-serverless-api-dynamodb/README.md

 {"id":{"S":"2"}}{"id":{"S":"1"}}{"id":{"S":"3"}}

-If you invoke the following prod stage API using the "resource/3" path:
+3) If you invoke the prod API url using the "resource/3" path:

 https://abcdefg.execute-api.us-east-1.amazonaws.com/prod/resource/3

 The API will return the following single item: